 I’ve tried to kill myself twice.
 The first was hanging; my neck didn’t break and I got caught and was cut down.
 The second was an overdose of lithium.
-I planned that one much more thoroughly, and it was not at all an impulse.
-I had to wait two weeks after I finalized my plan so that I could get my refill and have enough to take ten grams.
+I planned that one much more thoroughly, and it was not at all an impulse decision.
+I had to wait two weeks after I finalized my plan so that I could get my refill and have enough to take ten grams or 10,000 milligrams.
 Eight grams is the lethal dose.
 I don’t know why I survived, but I’m sure my liver is shot.
 The good news for me is that it’s only been two times that I’ve tried to commit suicide in the course of eleven years, and my last attempt was only two years into my diagnosis.

 Not being cured of bipolar, ever, is discouraging in the extreme.
 I have to be vigilant with my meds, my exercise, my diet, my sleep schedule, and my mindfulness in order to stay alive.
 Then, depending on the day, I throw in some other coping tools to help whatever needs helping.
-I’ve made it to thirty one years old and eleven years bipolar.
+I’ve made it to thirty-one years old and twelve years bipolar.
 I’m pretty damn proud of that.